shivamsinghal001/glucose/README.md

 # SimGlucose Environment
-This code was adapted for the ICLR 2024 Paper Submission: "Preventing Reward Hacking using Occupancy Measure Regularization".
+This code was adapted for the ICML 2024 Paper Submission: "Preventing Reward Hacking using Occupancy Measure Regularization".
 More details about how to run experiments can be found within our main repository and our paper.

 This repository is based on the [code](https://github.com/aypan17/reward-misspecification/tree/main/glucose) of [Pan et al.](https://arxiv.org/abs/2201.03544).